-Twice Told Tales will be open Saturday, February 24, 9:00 am – 2:00 pm, at 765 South Main, Scottsburg.
-The sweet-treat half-priced special for all books by Debbie Macomber and Nora Roberts/J.D.
-Robb continues.
+Twice Told Tales will be open Saturday, April 28, 9:00 am – 2:00 pm.
+The used book store is at 765 South Main, Scottsburg.

 New to the store are several boxes of Readers Digest Condensed Books.
 For only $1 per box they are the steal-of-a-deal!!
 Biographies and spiritual/meditative/prayer life books continue to be the special-priced feature of the month.

 Twice Told Tales supports the readers of Scott Co through the Library and Dolly Parton’s Imagination Library.